networknt/light-doc/content/en/tutorial/rest/swagger/ms-chain/specification.md

       api_a.r: read access
 ```

-As defined in the specification, API A will return a list of stings and it requires
+As defined in the specification, API A will return a list of strings and it requires
 scope api_a.r or scope api_a.w to access the endpoint /data.

 The next step, we will build the generator and generate the projects based on the specs.